Interviewsand Articles

 Selz, in his mid-eighties does not have the endless reserves of energy he must have had up until only a few years ago, although the amount of work he continues to do is amazing, with several projects always going at once.
 His latest book

-The Art of Engagement was just published accompanied by a big exhibit at the San Jose Museum of Art.
-That exhibit then traveled, with Peter busy giving talks in Washington DC and other places where the exhibit was being shown.
+The Art of Engagement was just published accompanied by an exhibit at the San Jose Museum of Art.
+That exhibit then traveled, and Selz gave talks in Washington DC and several other places hosting the exhibit.

-Selz is an important and well known figure in the artworld thanks to major contributions in art history, university teaching, as a tireless curator and as the founder of the Berkeley Art Museum.
-I'm sure this is just a partial list of his accomplishments.
+Peter Selz is well known in the art world thanks to major contributions in art history, his university teaching, as a tireless curator and as founder of the Berkeley Art Museum just to mention a few highlights.

-Just a couple of weeks before the interview, I’d run into Selz at an exhibit at Meridian Gallery in San Francisco where he has a warm and longstanding relationship with the directors, Ann Brodzky and Tony Williams.
-Not long after we sat down to talk, somehow the subject of my alma mate, Pomona College, came up.
-It turns out he'd taught there...
+A couple of weeks before the interview, I’d run into Selz at an exhibit at Meridian Gallery in San Francisco where he has a warm and longstanding relationship with the directors, Ann Brodzky and Tony Williams.
+Not long after we sat down to talk, somehow the subject of my

 Peter Selz: I was there in 1955 to 58 and I was chair of the art department.
 I ran the gallery.
 I really loved it!
 I loved the students.
 I loved the place.
 I liked the faculty.
 If the Museum of Modern Art and Alfred Barr hadn’t come along, I would have stayed there.
 I think the most important thing I did at Pomona is I was responsible for the Rico Lebrun mural in Frary Hall.